AsquaredWsquared/eleos-dev-env/README.md

 > postgres=#

-If you type \l you will be given a list of database.
+For example, if you type \l you will be given a list of databases or \du will list users.

+Step 2 Odoo Container creation

+We now need to create an Odoo Image and then an Odoo Container to connect to our PostgreSQL container.